 Of course, you want to have your books up-to-date for the EOFY, but did you realize that there is another reason to be on the front foot with your invoicing?
 If you invoice third parties, you’ll find that many of them are eager to pay before the end of the financial year (so that they can claim the expenses earlier).
 So use this period to improve your cash flow!

-Get your invoices sent early and follow up all of your outstanding invoices.
-In Power Diary, you can do this by going to Reports & Financial & Invoices and Payments.
+Get your invoices sent early and follow up on all of your outstanding invoices.
+In Power Diary, you can do this by going to Reports & Financial & Payments and Invoices.
 Use the filters to select the date range you are interested in, and select Unpaid Invoices Only.

 To send them simply click on the Cog and select Email Share.

 Hint: If you want to view or edit the invoice without leaving the report, right-click the invoice number and select ‘Open in new Tab’.

 The EOFY is a point in time when you want to have your books up-to-date.
 If you’ve received payments from clients but haven’t yet entered them, do this now so that your accounts are up to date.

 Did you know that you can quickly apply a single, bulk payment to multiple invoices?
 To do this, go to Sales & Payments & New Payment, select the client and then add the payment.
 You’ll then see any outstanding invoices related to that client.
 Simply select the invoices you’d like the payment applied to and click Save.

 3. Pay Outstanding Invoices & Bring Forward Purchases